bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-19-newsletter.md

   roadmap for adding additional features is presented.

-  As of this writing, the announcement had received a modest amount of discussion on the mailing list.
+  As of this writing, the announcement had received a modest amount of discussion on the mailing list. {% assign timestamp="1:12" %}

 ## Changes to services and client software